gvenzl/dbpm/README.md

         file             Will store the repository information within a file on disk (default)

-        db               Will store the repository information within a Database -v               Verbose output
+        db               Will store the repository information within a database -v               Verbose output
-        -platform        The Database platform (oracle, mysql, postgres) -user            Repository username (has to exist)
+        -platform        The database platform (oracle, mysql, postgres) -user            Repository username (has to exist)
         -password        Repository user password
-        -host            The host where the Database is running on -port            The port of the Database
+        -host            The host where the database is running on -port            The port of the database
-        -dbName          The Database name for the repository to be stored at
+        -dbName          The database name for the repository to be stored at

         remove           Will remove the entire configuration.
 Packages that have been installed remain installed.

     install [options] package1, [package2, ...]
-        The installation process will install a given package into the Database.
+        The installation process will install a given package into the database.

         -v               Verbose output
-        -user            Database username/schema where the package should be installed (has to exist) -password        Database user password
+        -user            database username/schema where the package should be installed (has to exist) -password        database user password
-        -adminUser       A privileged Database user for executing the ".sys" scripts within the package, if present.
+        -adminUser       A privileged database user for executing the ".sys" scripts within the package, if present.
 If there are no ".sys" scripts within the package this user can be omitted.
-        -adminPassword   The password for the privileged user -host            The host where the Database is running on -port            The port of the Database
+        -adminPassword   The password for the privileged user -host            The host where the database is running on -port            The port of the database
-        -dbName          The Database name for the repository to be stored at
+        -dbName          The database name for the repository to be stored at

     uninstall [options] ' package1, [package2, ...]
         The uninstallation process will uninstall a given package from a schema.

         -v               Verbose output
-        -user            Database username/schema where the package should be installed (has to exist) -password        Database user password
+        -user            database username/schema where the package should be installed (has to exist) -password        database user password
-        -adminUser       A privileged Database user for executing the ".sys" scripts within the package, if present.
+        -adminUser       A privileged database user for executing the ".sys" scripts within the package, if present.
 If there are no ".sys" scripts within the package this user can be omitted.
-        -adminPassword   The password for the privileged user -host            The host where the Database is running on -port            The port of the Database
+        -adminPassword   The password for the privileged user -host            The host where the database is running on -port            The port of the database
-        -dbName          The Database name for the repository to be stored at
+        -dbName          The database name for the repository to be stored at

 ## Repository
 dbpm has a repository in which it stores a copy of packages as all as and the information which packages have been installed where.
-The repository can either be held on disk in a file or in a Database itself.
+The repository can either be held on disk in a file or in a database itself.
 The repository information holds a simple table of packages and packages installed:

 ### Repository structure